scottn66/portfolio/README.md

 10. Survival Analysis: Building models to estimate the expected duration of events.

-list of ten projects to demonstrate strong skills in Data Visualization
+list of DATA VISUALIZATION projects

 1. Geographic visualization: Using maps to visualize data geographically.
 2. Network visualization: Using graphs to visualize relationships between data points.